sunny0402/backend_image_service/README.md

 ## About

-Backend has the following routes for authentication:
+The backend api of the upload image app has the following routes for authentication:

 /api/register, /api/auth, /api/refresh, /api/logout

-And a authorized route for registered users:
+And an authorized route for registered users:
 /api/users/:id

 # Example Register Request